david-alliet/textadventure/README.md

 * ``has_responded`` Array containing a list of responses the player must have taken.
 These responses must be formatted in the following way: ``locationid.promptid.responseid``.
 Prompts can be nested, you can address nested prompts by adding on ``promptid.responseid`` as needed.

 ``victory_text`` String set on the victory conditions object.
 Provides the text shown to the player when she has finished the game.
 You can use HTML formatting.

+``victory_trigger`` Trigger that can be called when the game detects all conditions are met.